 Many businesses focus on Consent, but consent grounds are often not the most appropriate.
 They should arguably be the last form of lawful grounds considered unless consent is stipulated by any laws or regulations that you may be subject to.

-Lawful Grounds you are able to consider are:
+Lawful Grounds you can consider are:

 - Contractual Necessity